sddevelopment-be/penguin-pragmatic-patterns/.github/ISSUE_TEMPLATE/pattern-suggestion.md

 ---
 name: Pattern Suggestion
-about: "Suggestion for a technical or behavioral pattern that could be a good addition to the collection."
+about: "Suggestion for a technical or behavioural pattern that could be a good addition to the collection."
 title: ""
 labels: "type: pattern-suggestion"
 assignees: "stijn-dejongh"